 Your garage door spring breaks and you find yourself and your kids trapped in the garage.
 Now the panic starts to set in as you wonder how you’ll ever be able to get them to school and yourself to work.
-Not mention that this dilemma has pretty much immobilized you, your means of transportation to get ANYWHERE is now trapped in.
+Not to mention that this dilemma has pretty much immobilized you, your means of transportation to get ANYWHERE is now trapped.
 In that instant, you may feel like the world is crashing down on you, and just you alone.

 Garage door springs support the entire weight of the door.
 The springs are wound or stretched under pressure, tightening and loosening as you open and close the door.
-It’s the door springs and not just the door opener that supports and lifts 300 plus pounds of weight of the door..
-Like anything else under pressure, eventually your springs WILL break.
+It’s the door springs and not just the door opener that supports and lifts 300-plus pounds of weight of the door..
+Like anything else under pressure, eventually, your springs WILL break.

 Here’s my recommended “4- Step Process for Repairing Your Garage Door Springs:

 Step 1 – Get Your Car Out of The Garage

 You must be saying to yourself, “If I could get my car out of the garage, I wouldn’t have a problem”.
 If you’re saying this, you’re naturally speaking from frustration.
 The best way to get through a situation like this is to keep yourself level-headed and look for quick solutions that will allow you to continue your normal way of living without being interrupted by this common event.
 Just because your garage door springs have busted, doesn’t mean that you don’t have use of the garage door.
 It is still on track with its rollers and can be manually operated.